 These clients were looking for a low-key, relaxing garden to surround their Asian inspired house.
 Located on a south-facing hillside, this imposing structure perched awkwardly atop a steep, bare, grassy slope and desperately needed context and scale to improve it’s setting.
 It was important not to impinge on the 180 degree views from Western Port Bay to the You Yangs, while still screening from the busy road below.
 Additionally, this garden would be largely viewed from above due to the double storey at the rear of the house.
 An imposing new build on the block next door needed to be screened as well.

-The rounded contours of the site were my starting point; the simple, organic sweeps of the garden echo these flowing curves and are soothing to the eye.
-I carefully selected plant species that also reiterated these curves, choosing predominantly spherical forms that would ultimately merge and form gentle undulations and rounded shapes both from the ground and from above.
-A sinuous Corten steel retaining wall in the front garden is a supporting backdrop when viewed from below yet merges with the garden as one walks down the steep driveway.
+The simple, organic sweeps of the garden echo the rounded contours of the site and are soothing to the eye.
+I carefully selected plant species that reiterated these curves, choosing predominantly spherical forms that would ultimately merge and form gentle undulations and rounded shapes.
+A sinuous Corten steel retaining wall in the front garden continues this theme.

 The clients wanted to avoid a “flowery” garden so I selected species for their foliar interest and cross checked these against those that held this interest for much of the year, either through colour variations, shadow effects or deciduous form.
 To create height and eventually settle the house into its landscape forty-six trees were installed, none exceeding a mature height of 10 metres (to maintain the views).
 Specimens were selected for idiosyncratic, gnarled form to contrast against the unifying spherical theme of the understorey plants.